Deploying Azure NetApp Files Preview Features Using Terraform AzAPI Provider

 "Buy Me A Coffee"

-I was working on a project that was using Azure NetApp Files and the idea was to test some of the preview features to understand how they can positively improve the capabilities and user experience.
-The infrastructure was provisioned using terraform.
-However, those preview features are not enabled yet on the Terraform AzureRM provider.
-Some time back the solution if we had to use terraform was to use the ARM template wrapped with azurerm_template_deployment to make it terraform native which was not time consuming and not that great.
+I was working on a project using Azure NetApp Files, aiming to test some preview features to understand how they can improve capabilities and user experience.
+The infrastructure was provisioned using Terraform.
+However, those preview features are not yet enabled in the Terraform AzureRM provider.
+Previously, the workaround was to use ARM templates wrapped with azurerm_template_deployment to make it Terraform-native, which was not ideal.

-I assume based on community feedback and Microsoft investment, the provider has definitely improved to release new features and enable private preview ones in a faster cadence yet, there are projects that want or need to be able to have those features enabled as soon as they are released which usually you can deploy natively with ARM templates and/or Bicep.
+Thanks to community feedback and Microsoft’s investment, the provider has improved to release new features and enable private preview ones at a faster cadence.
+Still, some projects need to enable features as soon as they are released, which is usually possible natively with ARM templates or Bicep.

-Microsoft has released recently the Terraform AzAPI provider which helps breaking that barrier in the IaC development process and enable us to deploy features that are not yet released in the AzureRM provider.
-The definition is quite clear and taken from the provider github page.
+Microsoft recently released the Terraform AzAPI provider, which helps break that barrier in the IaC development process and enables us to deploy features not yet released in the AzureRM provider.
+The definition is clear, as taken from the provider GitHub page:

 The AzAPI provider is a very thin layer on top of the Azure ARM REST APIs.
 Use this new provider to authenticate to and manage Azure resources and functionality using the Azure Resource Manager APIs directly.

-After start playing with the provider, it felt like working with bicep in a way and I was able to deploy the preview features using the AzAPI provider and they were deployed successfully.👌
+After playing with the provider, it felt similar to working with Bicep, and I was able to deploy the preview features using the AzAPI provider successfully. 👌

 There are two new features in Azure NetApp Files that are not yet released in the AzureRM provider.
-These features are related to the NFS Volume or dual-protocol volumes with the Unix security style providing more flexibility and control over the access to the NFS volumes:
+These features are related to the NFS Volume or dual-protocol volumes with the Unix security style, providing more flexibility and control over access to the NFS volumes:

-• Unix Permissions: This feature allows you to specify change permissions for the mount path.
-The setting does not apply to the files under the mount path.
-By default those permissions are set to 0770 which means read, write, & execute for owner and group only.
+• Unix Permissions: Allows you to specify change permissions for the mount path.
+The setting does not apply to files under the mount path.
+By default, permissions are set to 0770, meaning read, write, and execute for owner and group only.

-• Change of Ownership (Chown mode): This feature enables you to set the ownership management capabilities of files and directories
+• Change of Ownership (Chown mode): Enables you to set the ownership management capabilities of files and directories.

-In order to test-drive those new capabilities we need to enable those new features.
-Depending on how you manage the Resource Providers, you can enable those features by adding the below to the azurerm_resource_provider_registration resource:
+To test these new capabilities, you need to enable the features.
+Depending on how you manage Resource Providers, you can enable these features by adding the following to the azurerm_resource_provider_registration resource:

-Note This can take ~15 mins to complete.
-De-registering the resource provider can take longer than 30 mins to complete.
+This can take ~15 minutes to complete.
+De-registering the resource provider can take longer than 30 minutes.

 resource "azurerm_resource_provider_registration" "anf" {